astraio/api-docs/README.md

 * content delivery via direct link or built-in CDN; and
 * flat rates for disk space and bandwidth (no tiers or additional API fees).

 The infrastructure behind Astra has powered [PhotoShelter](http://www.photoshelter.com/) for the last decade.
-Our distributed, redundant storage system currently handles billions of objects, comprising several PBs of data.
+Our distributed, redundant storage system currently handles billions of objects, comprising several petabytes of data.

 #### Contact

-To sign up, request a trial, or submit feature requests, e-mail [hello@astra.io](mailto:hello@astra.io).

-For more info, including rates, check out [astra.io](https://astra.io/).
+* For more info, including rates, check out: https://astra.io/
+* To sign up for a **60-day free trial**, visit: https://astra.io/trial/
+* For support, feature requests, or bugs, e-mail: [hello@astra.io](mailto:hello@astra.io)

 #### Future Work

+While tested and stable, this version of Astra is a **preview release** which we'll be actively expanding.

-We're actively expanding the API and have plans for query ranges and paging, accounting endpoints, rulesets, etc. If there's an object type, transform, or other feature you need, please don't hesitate to contact us.
+We have plans for implementing usage endpoints, cache rulesets, auth tokens, query ranges/paging, and more.
+If there's an object type, transform, or other feature you need, please don't hesitate to [contact us](mailto:hello@astra.io).

 #### Contents